aup520/SSEAT/README.md

 conda activate SSEAT
 ```
 ## Data Preparation
-Please download the CIFAR-10 and CIFAR-100 datasets from [CIFAR](https://www.cs.toronto.edu/~kriz/cifar.html) and .
+Please download the CIFAR-10 and CIFAR-100 datasets from [CIFAR](https://www.cs.toronto.edu/~kriz/cifar.html) and place the adversarial samples generated using the adversarial attack algorithm into the ```/dataset``` folder..
 ```
 /dataset
 ┣ 📂 CIFAR10